 This section describes how to configure disks for use with Automatic Storage Management.
 Before you configure the disks, you must determine the number of disks and the amount of free disk space that you require.
-The following sections describe how to identify the requirements and configure the disks on each platform:
+The following sections describe how to identify the requirements and configure the disks:

-- Identifying Storage Requirements for Automatic Storage Management - Using an Existing Automatic Storage Management Disk Group
+- Identifying Storage Requirements for Automatic Storage Management - Using an Existing Automatic Storage Management Disk Group - Configuring Disks for Automatic Storage Management with ASMLIB - Configuring Database File Storage on ASM and Raw Devices